|||

 I have over 25 years’ experience in research, monitoring and evaluation, as well as communicating the results, in about 30 different countries (mainly SE Europe, S & SE Asia / Pacific, Sub-Saharan Africa) on a wide variety of topics from disaster response in Haiti and psychosocial programming after the 2004 tsunami to social capital in the former Soviet Union, biodiversity in W Africa, community resilience in East Africa and counting stray dogs in Sarajevo.

-I am strong in both quantitative (GIS, big data”, online & mobile, SPSS; R) and qualitative (Outcome Mapping, text analysis) research and evaluation approaches.
-I try to make my evidence-gathering transparent and am convinced of the importance of reproducible research - plus this means I can mess about with open-source software tools.
+I am strong in both quantitative (GIS, “big data”, online & mobile, SPSS; R) and qualitative (Outcome Mapping, text analysis) research and evaluation approaches.
+I try to make my evidence-gathering transparent and am convinced of the importance of reproducible research.

 As a freelancer, I mostly deal with monitoring, evaluation and research for international development and disaster recovery programmes.
 This has meant working with some great people, especially at the IFRC.
 So I set up M&E systems and also conduct evaluations and carry out research.
 Subject-wise I try to remain a generalist, because I love dipping into different themes as necessary, from environmental protection and beneficiary communication to volunteerism and PTSD.